Ergastolator1/ErgPlayer/README.md

 If you want to use a MP3 stream put `class="withMP3Stream"` before ending the audio starting tag.
 This prevents using the duration slider while playing a MP3 stream, making it so that it won't break the stream if you use it.

-Instead, if you want to use a HLS stream, remove the source tag, then put these contents inside the audio tag:
+Instead, if you want to use a HLS non-infinite length stream, remove the source tag, then put these contents inside the audio tag:
 ```
 class="withHLS" data-streamurl="yourstreamurl"
 ```
 where `yourstreamurl` can be replaced with the URL of your HLS stream.
+You would also replace that with `class="withHLSStream"` if the HLS stream is infinite, so it would disable the duration slider making it so that it won't break as usual, or with `class="withDASH"` or `class="withDASHStream` if you want to play back MPEG-DASH streams.

 ## Supported audio tag attributes
 `autoplay`, `loop`, `preload`, `muted` and `src` (`src` should only be used if there is no `source` tag present inside the `audio` tag) are the supported audio tag attributes for this project. **DO NOT USE `controls`, OTHERWISE THE PROJECT'S CODE WILL BREAK!**